 ''' GRANT LOCK TABLES, CREATE, DROP, FILE, INSERT, ALTER ON .
+TO 'mysqlbackup'@'localhost';

-TO 'mysqlbackup'@'localhost'; GRANT CREATE, DROP, UPDATE ON mysql.backup_sbt_history TO 'mysqlbackup'@'localhost'; GRANT ENCRYPTION_KEY_ADMIN ON .
-TO 'mysqlbackup'@'localhost'; GRANT INNODB_REDO_LOG_ARCHIVE ON .
+GRANT CREATE, DROP, UPDATE ON mysql.backup_sbt_history TO 'mysqlbackup'@'localhost';

+GRANT ENCRYPTION_KEY_ADMIN ON .
+TO 'mysqlbackup'@'localhost';

+GRANT INNODB_REDO_LOG_ARCHIVE ON .
 TO 'mysqlbackup'@'localhost'; '''

-- For privileges required for using MySQL Enterprise Backup with a Group Replication setting, see Chapter 9, Using MySQL Enterprise Backup with Group Replication. - The following additional privileges might also be required after a server upgrade: - When using MySQL Enterprise Backup 8.0.19 or later for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before: - ALTER on mysql.backup_progress. - CREATE, INSERT, and DROP on mysql.backup_progress_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_progress_new.
+- For privileges required for using MySQL Enterprise Backup with a Group Replication setting, see Chapter 9, Using MySQL Enterprise Backup with Group Replication. - The following additional privileges might also be required after a server upgrade: - When using MySQL Enterprise Backup 9.0 for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before: - ALTER on mysql.backup\progress. - CREATE, INSERT, and DROP on mysql.backup\progress\old. - CREATE, INSERT, DROP, and ALTER on mysql.backup\progress\new.